KubaTworek/Restaurant-Management-System/README.md

 Room for improvement:

 - Add frontend based on React
-- Add external tests
-- Create a more complex logic that enables the management of orders by employees.
+- Analyze more complex logic to upgrade application
+- Update backend
+- Update frontend

 ## Contact